 The Walton County Sheriff’s Office Posse started in 2010 with ten members and has now grown to twenty-four.
 The Posse Unit helps augment activities from within the Sheriff’s Office and gives citizens an opportunity to get involved with their community.
 They provide assistance to patrol, emergency services and community events.
-Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond and focus on violent criminals and complex criminal investigations.
+Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond to and focus on violent crimes and complex criminal investigations.

 Citizen Posse volunteers patrol the entire Walton County area and are equipped with retired patrol vehicles.
 The volunteers assist in funeral processions, festivals, fairs, neighborhood patrols and other events that typically require a deputy’s presence.
 The Citizen Posse Unit’s greatest contribution is assisting disabled motorists.
 Volunteers are able to provide someone who was involved in an accident with a ride home.
 The Citizen Posse are not sworn law enforcement officers and do not possess arrest powers.